germanokuerten/myflush-mobile/README.md

 ## Future Enhancements

 - Map navigation
-- user can search by category
+- User can search by category
 - User can post ratings, comments, on posts
 - User can direct message other users
 - Edit and delete user's own postings